civicrm/civicrm-core/ext/afform/README.md

 ## Development: Writing HTML templates

 In AngularJS, the primary language for orchestrating a screen is HTML.
-You can embed code in here.
+You can do interesting things in Angular HTML, such as displaying variables and applying directives.

-One key concept *scope* -- the *scope* defines the list of variables which you can access.
-By default, `afform` provides a few variables within the scope of every form:
+One key concept is *scope* -- the *scope* determines the list of variables which you can access.
+By default, `afform` creates a scope with these variables:

 * `routeParams`: This is a reference to the [$routeParams](https://docs.angularjs.org/api/ngRoute/service/$routeParams) service.
 In the example, we used `routeParams` to get a reference to a `name` from the URL.
 * `meta`: The stored meta data (`meta.json`) for this form.
 * `ts`: This is a utility function which translates strings, as in `{{ts('Hello world')}}`.

-Additionally, AngularJS allows *directives* -- these are extra HTML attributes and HTML tags.
+Additionally, AngularJS allows *directives* -- these are extra HTML attributes which create behavior.
 For example:

 * `ng-if` will conditionally create or destroy elements in the page.
 * `ng-repeat` will loop through data.
 * `ng-style` and `ng-class` will conditionally apply styling.

-A full explanation of these features is out-of-scope for this document, but the key point is that you can use standard AngularJS features.
+A full explanation of these features is out-of-scope for this document, but the key point is that you can use standard AngularJS markup.

 ## Development: Writing HTML templates: Contact record example